tscully/tanzu-dev-portal/content/guides/opa-gatekeeper/opa-gatekeeper-gs.md

 You can see the contraint created earlier is violated, and creation of the object is denied.

-Modifiying the YAML as shown here and attempting to create with the label added:
+Modifying the YAML as shown here and attempting to create with the label added:

 ```
 apiVersion: v1